php-fig/fig-standards/proposed/resource-location.md

 corresponds to an existing path on the local file system, it MUST be considered a resource variant for the given URI.

-> Once it is defined what a resource variant is for the classpath scheme, the
+> Once it is defined what a resource variant is for the file scheme, the
 > rules in section 1.3 and 1.4 guarantee that the locator behaves correctly.

 ### 1.6 Classpath Scheme